selkies-project/selkies-gstreamer/README.md

 cd /opt && curl -fsSL "https://github.com/selkies-project/selkies-gstreamer/releases/download/v${SELKIES_VERSION}/selkies-gstreamer-web-v${SELKIES_VERSION}.tgz" | sudo tar -zxf -
 ```

 This will install the HTML5 components to the default directory of `/opt/gst-web`.
-If you are unpacking to a different directory, make sure to set the directory to the environment variable `WEB_ROOT` or add the command line option `--web_root` to `selkies-gstreamer`.
+If you are unpacking to a different directory, make sure to set the directory to the environment variable `WEB_ROOT` or add the command-line option `--web_root` to `selkies-gstreamer`.

 5. If using NVIDIA GPUs for hardware acceleration, run this command (make sure the NVIDIA CUDA Toolkit is installed before this):